crueltekk/Screenshot/README.md

 Things I want to Implement:

-	-	GUI [Not yet learned, but already tried PySimpleGui]
+	-	GUI
+		- 23.11.21: Implemented little GUI to Choose wanted Webdriver and sets using webdriver
 	- 	Completly customizable Values
 	-	Automatic Download of selected Webdriver [ATM it juat downloads Chromewebdriver and uses it]